 It’s frustrating waking up with flu symptoms, feeling the start of a bladder infection or missing work due to a sick child.
-One thing is for sure, if you’re not feeling great, you want to get into the doctor quickly, to resolve symptoms as fast as possible.
-Sarah Brown, a vice president of operations for UnityPoint Clinic, gives four insider tips that can get you in quicker and back to feeling like yourself, before you know it.
+One thing is for sure, if you’re not feeling great, you want to get into the doctor quickly, to resolve symptoms as soon as possible.
+Sarah Brown, a vice president of operations for UnityPoint Clinic, gives four insider tips that can get you into the doctor's office quicker and back to feeling like yourself, before you know it.

 1. Try an Advanced Practitioner

 If your physician doesn’t have an opening the day you need to get in, try visiting with a nurse practitioner or physician assistant at your same clinic.
 In many clinics, advanced practitioners will help offer same-day appointments so you can get in at a time that’s convenient for you.